-7 While prior studies have used the dispersion in analysts' forecast as a proxy for divergence of opinion (Diether et al (2002), Ziebart (1990), and Atiase and Bamber (1994)) and for uncertainty (Imhoff and Lobo (1992), and Barron and Stuerke (1998)), BKLS (1998) show that dispersion is a function of diversity of opinion and uncertainty.
+7While prior studies have used the dispersion in analysts' forecasts as a proxy for divergence of opinion (Diether et al. (2002), Ziebart (1990), and Atiase and Bamber (1994)) and for uncertainty (Imhoff and Lobo (1992), and Barron and Stuerke (1998)), BKLS (1998) show that dispersion is a function of diversity of opinion and uncertainty.

-8 In our context, differences of opinion stem from the volatility of a firm's underlying fundamentals rather than poor or limited information.
+8In our context, differences of opinion stem from the volatility of a firm's underlying fundamentals rather than poor or limited information.

-Therefore, we test whether there is a negative relation between investor disagreement and future stock returns.
-Additionally, we examine whether the negative relation between investor disagreement and future stock returns is more (less) pronounced when the short-sale constraints become more (less) binding.
-Evidence in line with these predictions would support Miller's (1997) divergence of opinion premium hypothesis.
-However, evidence of a positive relationship between investor disagreement and future stock returns, would support the divergence of opinion discount hypothesis.
+pronounced when the short-sale constraints become more (less) binding.
+Evidence in line with these predictions would support Miller's (1977) divergence of opinion premium hypothesis.
+However, evidence of a positive relation between investor disagreement and future stock returns would support the divergence of opinion discount hypothesis.
 Finally, we examine whether divergence of opinion has a distinct influence on the determination of asset returns.
-To conduct this test we construct a divergence of opinion mimicking portfolio and investigate its impact on the cross section of stock returns.
+To conduct this test, we construct a divergence of opinion mimicking portfolio and investigate its impact on the cross section of stock returns.